 The look and feel of Runbox

 Runbox has a somewhat old-fashioned interface.
-This is one of the things that should be addressed when version 7 comes out of beta.
+Hopefully, this is one of the things that will be addressed when version 7 comes out of beta.
 As to when that might be, Dave, the co-owner of Runbox, told me:

 We don’t have a specific date for a full launch yet.
 We want to get the features in Runbox 6 that are missing in Runbox 7 done before we have a launch, and that will be done incrementally…

-In the meantime, the interface is functional and certainly not a hindrance to getting things done.
+In the meantime, the interface is functional albeit outdated.
 A menu at the top left of the Runbox window lets you navigate between the sections.
 As usual, we’ll look at the mail interface (called Webmail in Runbox) first.

 The Webmail interface uses a two-column view as shown below.
 If you’ve used any browser-based email program before, you will have no problem figuring out the Runbox interface.

 As you can see, you can use the left column to manage your email and resource usage.
 It supports tagging of messages and makes it easy for you to create a folder structure that suits your needs.